ru4en/fyp-llm-routers/docs/thesis/thesis.md

 ### 4.5 Evaluation Framework Creation

 To facilitate adequate testing and performance measurement, I developed a simple testing and demo scripts that would use a set of "data" to enables systematic assessment of routing accuracy and computational efficiency across diverse scenarios whilst also allowing to try out the library.

 #### Testing Script

-This tests against a set of synthetically generated prompts.
+A test script that tested against a set of synthetically generated prompts was created too.
+This simple script used the `llm_routers` as one of its dependencies and for every single prompt in the synthetic dataset would invoke the router twice to predict 1) the best agent to use.
+2) the top 3 tools for the job.

 ```shell
 python3 src/test/test.py
 ```
-### Demo Script
+#### Demo CLI Script

-This lets the user interact with routers allowing them to input a prompt and predict a set agent and tools for the given prompt.
+An extra script was also created to lets the user interact with routers allowing them to input a prompt and predict a set agent and tools for the given prompt.
+The tools and agents from the options stays the same from the synthetic dataset although the user get to input the prompt they want.

 ```shell
 python3 src/test/demo.py
 ```
 ### 4.6 Synthetic Dataset Generation
+To validate the routers, I constructed synthetic test datasets.
+In _src/test/syn_data/data.py_ I defined a set of agents (e.g “Adam” the developer, “Eve” the designer) and tools with descriptions, along with a list of test queries mapping to expected agents and tools.
+For example, the query _“Write a Python application to track stock prices”_ is labelled with agent “Adam” and tools ["IDE", "Terminal"].
+This synthetic data covers a range of domains such as coding tasks, design tasks and research tasks.
+During testing, the router modules are run against these cases to measure correctness (see _src/test/test.py_).
+This approach allows systematic evaluation without needing large real world logs.
+Moreover, generating synthetic queries ensures controlled coverage of edge cases (such as queries that should route to multiple tools or ambiguous cases).

-Synthetic Dataset which is only used to demonstrate the fusibility of this module was generated using Chat GPT:
+> NOTE: Synthetic Dataset which is only used to demonstrate the fusibility of this module was generated using Chat GPT.

 ```python
 agents = {